John Franklin: 1837: Lieutenant-Governor of Van Diemen's Land

 His wife worked to set up a university, which was eventually established in 1890, and a museum, credited to the Royal Society of Tasmania in 1843 under the leadership of her husband.
 Lady Franklin may have worked to have the Lieutenant-Governor's private botanical gardens, established in 1818, managed as a public resource.
 Lady Franklin also established a glyptotheque and surrounding lands to support it near Hobart.
-Sir John and Lady Jane Franklin adopted the daughter of the chief of an indigenous Australian tribe.
-She was renamed Mathinna and was raised with their own daughter Eleanor, but she was abandoned in Tasmania when the Franklins returned to England in 1843.
+Sir John and Lady Jane Franklin took the daughter of an indigenous Australian woman whose community had been forcibly moved from Tasmania by the British.
+She was renamed Mathinna and was raised with their own daughter Eleanor, but the Franklins abandoned her at an orphanage in Tasmania when they returned to England in 1843.

 The village of Franklin, on the Huon River, is named in his honour, as is the Franklin River on the West Coast of Tasmania, one of the better known Tasmanian rivers due to the Franklin Dam controversy.

 Shortly after leaving his post as Lieutenant Governor of Van Diemen's Land, Franklin revisited a cairn on Arthurs Seat, a small mountain just inside Port Phillip Bay in Victoria, Australia, that he had visited as a midshipman with Captain Matthew Flinders in April 1802.
 On this trip he was accompanied by Captain Reid of The Briars and Andrew Murison McCrae of Arthurs Seat Station, now known as McCrae Homestead.